Back to Blog

 1. Path Traversal Protection

-• Why Critical: 82% of MCP servers fail this basic check (Endor Labs)
+../ - Why Critical: 82% of MCP servers use file operations prone to path traversal (Endor Labs)

-• Example: Filesystem MCP server that doesn't validate file paths can be tricked into reading /etc/passwd
+- Example: Filesystem MCP server that doesn't validate file paths can be tricked into reading

 2. Command Injection Prevention